vitoliveiras/nextjs-dashboard/README.md

 *Important:*
 It's a good practice to set the width and height of images to avoid layout shift, these should be an aspect ratio *identical* to the source image.
 These values are *not* the size image is rendered, but instead the size of the actual image file used to understanding the aspect ratio.

+## Chapter 4: Creating Layouts and Pages

+### Understanding Layout function

+*This function defines a layout that will nest all pages in the directory where it is defined.*

+*For example, it can be used in the app/dashboard to share a SideNav with all pages in this directory.*

+### Understanding RootLayout function
+*This function is **required** in every Next.js application, and any UI added to the root layout will be shared across **all** pages of the application.*

+*It can be used to modify HTML and body tags, and add metadata.*

 ## Chapter 5: Navigating Between Pages

 ### Optimizing navigation